CardioLab/cadptp/README.md

 When only age, gender and symptoms are used as input the basic PTP (ptp_basic) is calcualted.
 If  the number of risk factors are given the risk factor weighted clinical likelihood of CAD (ptp_rf) is also calculated.
 Finally, if CACS is given a CACS weighted clinical likelihood (ptp_cacs) is estimated.

+# Instaltion in STATA
+For in STATA installtion write:

+* net install cadptp, from(https://github.com/CardioLab/cadptp/raw/master/STATA) *

+for updates write:

+* net install cadptp, from(https://github.com/CardioLab/cadptp/raw/master/STATA) *

 # citation

-The cadptp toolbox is a free contribution to the research community, like a paper.
+The CAD-PTP toolbox is a free contribution to the research community, like a paper.
 Please cite it as such:

 Schmidt SE & Winther S (2020). cadptp: Statistical module for calculating Clinical likelihood of coronary artery disease

+And please cite it the orginal reseasch paper:

+Winther et al. Incorporating Coronary Calcification Into Pre-Test Assessment of the Likelihood of Coronary Artery Disease, Journals of the American College of Cardiology, In press